1903–04 FA Cup: First Round Proper

-Second pound proper
+Second Round Proper

-The eight Second Round matches were scheduled for Saturday, 20 February 1904.
-There was one replay, between Derby County and Wolverhampton Wanderers, played in the following midweek fixture, but this was again drawn and went to a second replay the following week.
+The eight Second Round Proper matches were scheduled for 20 February 1904.
+There was one replay – between Derby County and Wolverhampton Wanderers – played in the following midweek, but this was again drawn and went to a second replay a week later.
+Tottenham were drawn at home to play Aston Villa, the match started on 20 February but abandoned with the score at 1–0 in Villa's favour after crowd trouble.
+The FA ordered the game to be replayed at Villa Park and fined Tottenham £350.

-Third round proper
+Third Round Proper

-The four Third Round matches were scheduled for Saturday, 5 March 1904.
-Two matches were drawn and replayed in the following midweek fixture.
+The four Third Round Proper matches were scheduled for 5 March 1904.
+Two matches were drawn and replayed in the following midweek.

 Semi-finals

-The semi-final matches were played on Saturday, 19 March 1904.
+The semi-final matches were played on 19 March 1904.

 Final

-The Final, the first all-Lancashire final since the start of the competition, took place at Crystal Palace on Saturday 23 April 1904.
-The 32nd FA Cup final was contested between Manchester City and Bolton Wanderers.
-Manchester City won 1–0.
-The goal was scored by Billy Meredith.
+The final was the first to be contested by two teams from Lancashire: Manchester City and Bolton Wanderers.
+It was played at Crystal Palace on 23 April 1904.
+Manchester City won the match 1–0, Billy Meredith scoring the only goal.